salines/jQuery-Push-State/README.md

 JQuery push-state plugin
 =================

-this plugin enable html5 push state in your web site
+Enable the new push-state navigation in your web site

 docs on: http://www.antoniosalvati.it/jquery-push-state